akg580/Chatbotdrifteval/README.md

 # Compliance Monitor for Customer Support Chatbot

-## 🎉 100% FREE to Run with Groq API!
+##   Run with Groq API!

-An AI-powered evaluation system that monitors chatbot responses for policy compliance and empathy. **Now supports FREE Groq API** - no credit card needed!
+An AI-powered evaluation system that monitors chatbot responses for policy compliance and empathy. ** supports FREE Groq API**

 ## Overview